BusinessHustle/ubuntuwellnessapp/README.md

 # Ubuntuwellness Health App

-The Ubuntu Helath App is a prototype application built using the LAMP stack. accesssible here (**Link**)
+The Ubuntu Health App is a prototype application built using the LAMP stack. accesssible here (**Link**)

 The purpose of this application is to connect users to a database of plant-based resources in order to help educate them more on the plant based living lifestyle.